Dynatrace/dynatrace-otel-collector/docs/dashboards/Host Dashboard.md

 - `device`
 - `state`

-Follow [this guide](https://docs.dynatrace.com/docs/shortlink/metrics-configuration#allow-list) and add the obove listed attributes (case-sensitive) to the allow list.
+Follow [this guide](https://docs.dynatrace.com/docs/shortlink/metrics-configuration#allow-list) and add the attributes above to the allow list.
+Note, that the attribute are case-sensitive.
 This will ensure that these resource attributes are stored as dimensions on the metrics in Dynatrace.